cgsecurity/testdisk_documentation/scripted_run.rst

 General syntax:

  * /debug: switch on debug mode
- * /log: switch on logging (a log file named ``photorec.log`` will be created/appended to in the current working directory
+ * /log: switch on logging (a log file named :file:`photorec.log` will be created/appended to in the current working directory
- * /logname file.log: log will be written to file.log instead of photorec.log
+ * /logname file.log: log will be written to :file:`file.log` instead of :file:`photorec.log`
  * /d recup_dir: specify directory to store the recovered files into.
 This should be on a device different from the one you are recovering from.
 PhotoRec will add a numeric extension to the path specified, starting with ".1" - and increase this number as long as a directory with this name already exists.
  * /cmd: introduces the command section for scripted run
  * <device>: the device (or image file) to recover from (Hint: use single-quote if the image file contains spaces)